zhaodan0307/resumeOrganization/README.md

 #New Feature for my website

-1.Add Keyword Search to the data view page
-2.Show different View for different user.
+1.Add Keyword Search to the data view page and when we click the keyword, we will link to the detail of the selected application 2.Show different View for different user.

 #link of the website on heroku

 https://applications-organization.herokuapp.com/

+#provide a user and password to test

+username: user@gc.ca
+password:zhaodan0307